 Easy to setup

-Setup is very easy.
+Microsoft Remote Desktop can be set up on your system with ease.
 When you have the main dialog box open, all you need to do is enter the network name of the computer you want to connect to or its network ID.
-A connection should be established immediately as long as Terminal Services and Remote Desktop Services are activated on the host otherwise connection will be rejected.
-There are many preferences you can configure according to the resolution you want to use for the shared Window and which hard drives you want make accessible.
+A connection will be established immediately as long as Terminal Services and Remote Desktop Services are activated on the host—otherwise, the connection will be rejected.
+There are many preferences you can configure according to the resolution you want to use for the shared window and which hard drives you want to make accessible.

-However, Microsoft Remote Desktop Connection does have a tendency to suffer from instability from time and you may suffer dropped connections.
-You may also find that it occasionally freezes during a sharing session and it lacks many of the features found in the Windows version.
-It's hard to manage multiple connections in the Mac version for example and it's simply less powerful all-round than on Windows
+However, Microsoft Remote Desktop Connection does have a tendency to be unstable from time to time and you will also suffer from dropped connections.
+You will find that it occasionally freezes during a sharing session and it lacks many of the features found in the Windows version.
+It will be difficult for you to manage multiple connections in the Mac version.
+Overall, it's simply less powerful than when on Windows.

 Microsoft Remote Desktop is an essential software that allows you to remotely access your computer device, even when you are not physically sitting in front of it.
 Although, if it’s possible for you to utilize the Windows version, then you should stick to that one because you will feel that the Mac version is lacking compared to the Windows one.